-After hearing testimony, the council room is cleared and the council is left alone;
+After hearing the testimony, the council room shall be cleared and the council shall be left alone.

-Council chairperson leads deliberations.
-The council determines guilt or innocence of the accused based solely on evidence presented at the hearing.
-A decision is reached based on the preponderance of evidence with the burden of proof on the person bringing the charges.
+The council chairperson shall lead deliberations.
+The Council will determine the guilt or innocence of the accused based solely on the evidence presented at the hearing.
+A decision shall be reached on the basis of preponderance of evidence with the burden of proof on the person bringing the charges (the complainant)

-A 2/3 vote of the council hearing a case shall be required to find the accused guilty.
-All other votes shall be by simple majority, with the exception that a 2/3 vote shall be required to recommend suspension of a student found guilty.
+A two-thirds vote of the court hearing the case shall be required to the find the accused student guilty.
+All other votes shall be by a simple majority, with the exception that a two-thirds vote shall be required to recommend suspension of a student found guilty.

-The verdict may be: 1) guilty, 2) not guilty or 3) guilty to a portion of the charge or a lesser charge.
+The verdict may be: (a) Guilty, (b) Not Guilty, or (c) Guilty to a portion of the charge or a lesser charge.

-If the accused is found guilty, the council shall deliberate on sanctions.
+If the accused student is found guilty, the council shall deliberate upon the sanctions.

-Section 44.
-Sanctions shall be imposed by a 2/3 vote.
+Sanctions shall be imposed by a two-thirds vote.